fruizg0302/fruizg0302/README.md

 ### Hi my name is Fernando Ruiz, thanks for the visit 👋

-I am a software engineer bsaed on Mexico City, with 12 years of experience.
+I am a software engineer based on Mexico City, with 12 years of experience.
 I've been working in these places

 [Apptegy](https://conekta.com/)